My pregnancy hair loss

 I think that if your hair looks good then it’s not so bad if you don’t wear make-up or a best outfit.
 But if you wear the best clothes and a full face of make-up and your hair isn’t good you just don’t feel great.

 Natalie is based at our busy Manchester Salon.
-She is available for consultations no matter what the cause of the hair loss, from Trichotillomania, to Alopecia to Genetic Thinning and of course Postpartum Hair Loss.
-You can get in touch on 0800 065 4501.
+She is available for consultations no matter what the cause of the hair loss.
+From Trichotillomania, to Alopecia to Genetic Thinning and of course Postpartum Hair Loss we can help you.
+Our Manchester Salon is easy accessible by public transport and by car.
+Get in touch on 0800 065 4501.

 Return to blog